-- Focus on outreach and education.

-- Build partnerships to support business and enhanced employment opportunities.
+- Focus on outreach and education. - Build partnerships to support business and enhanced employment opportunities. - Pursue grants as appropriate. - Dependent upon public health directives, continue to promote strategies to remove barriers and increase ridership.

-- Pursue grants.

-- Promote strategies to increase ridership.

-- Purchase expansion vehicles when necessary.

 10. Are there capital purchases or other projects that are needed to allow future growth?
 What is the appropriate timeline for these projects?